MachineNeil/online-certificates/README.md

 > > **Guided Project**: _a hands-on educational experience focused on teaching a single skill or technique through step-by-step instruction and practice followed by a quiz._

 > [!WARNING]
 > There is a possibility that the classification of certain certificates may be inaccurate.
-Likewise, the subdivision of specific areas could inaccurate or redundant.
+Likewise, the subdivision of specific areas could be inaccurate or redundant.
 Should you have any insights or recommendations for improvement in either of these aspects, I would greatly appreciate your input.
 >
 > On a different note, links have a tendency to rot over time.
 Therefore, if you come across any indications of decay in this repository, please do let me know.